 Outpatient Prescription Drug Benefits What Is the Amount You Pay?
-This May Include a Copayment, Coinsurance or Both Description and Supply Limits supply, with refills when appropriate.
-You will be charged a mail order Copayment and/or Coinsurance for any Prescription Orders or Refills sent to the mail order pharmacy regardless of the number-of-days' supply written on the Prescription Order or Refill.
+This May Include a Copayment, Coinsurance or Both Description and Supply Limits and/or Coinsurance for any Prescription Orders or Refills sent to the mail order pharmacy regardless of the number-of-days' supply written on the Prescription Order or Refill.
 Be sure your Physician writes your Prescription Order or Refill for a 90-day supply, not a 30-day supply with three refills.
 Certain Prescription Drug Products on the List of Vital Medications may be available from a mail order Network Pharmacy.
 You are not responsible for paying any cost share for Prescription Drug Products on the List of Vital Medications.